 Whether you are a government agency, a military division, a government/military contractor, a financial institution, a medical organization, or a retail outlet, just about every organization has laws, regulations, and/or contractual obligations to fulfill.
 Compliance failure is often grounds for loss of approval to operate, loss of contract and funding, legal actions, and/or fines.
-Certification and accreditation helps to make sure that your organization is not only secured in terms of general best business practices, but also focused on real cybersecurity threats, and are in compliance with known requirements based on your industry or affiliation.
-The process of certification often starts with a self-analysis process to assess the level of compliance or lack-there-of.
-Once you have addressed all known gaps or failures in your compliance, you can seek certification performed by a designated and approved appraiser (internal or external/third party).
-Once certification is achieved, accreditation is the formal signed acceptance by management.
-As the number of laws, regulations, and contractual obligations to which your organization must align increases, a solid understanding of the requirements as well as the assessment processes is even more of an essential business skill necessary to stay in compliance and in operation.
+Regular periodic self and third-party compliance verifications or audits help to make sure that your organization is not only secured in terms of general best business practices, but also focused on real cybersecurity threats, and are in compliance with known requirements based on your industry or affiliation.

 This process often starts with self-analysis to assess the level of compliance or lack thereof to a security policy, framework, standard, or regulation.
 Once you have addressed all known gaps or failures in your compliance, you can seek verification performed by a designated and approved appraiser or auditor (internal or external/third party).